 The Shared Access User is not exclusive to any account, or any person, meaning that a Shared Access User may have access to multiple accounts at the same time.
 You are responsible for determining if the Shared Access User has access to other accounts.
 Any additional limitations you impose on the access and the use of your account information, is strictly between you and the Shared Access User.

-For most accounts, you have the right to receive paper statements and other account-related notices for any account that you access electronically, but you may elect to receive electronic versions of account statements and notices (e-statements) as detailed below.
+For most accounts, you have the right to receive paper versions of important documents for any account that you access electronically, but you may elect to receive electronic versions of account statements (“e-statements”), notices, and transactional receipts as detailed below.

 Generally, the cycle time for your e-statements will be the same frequency as your paper statements.
 When you start receiving e-statements, you (and any joint owner) will begin to build a seven-year electronic document history that will be available within Digital Services.